A generalized risk approach to path inference based on hidden Markov models: The -block Posterior-Viterbi decoding

-Thus, increasing $k$ increases $\R_1$-risk, i.e. decreases the product of the (conditional) marginal probabilities of states along the path $v(x^T; k)$.
+Inequality \eqref{eqn:increase} means that the posterior path probability $p(v(x^T; k)|x^T)$ increases with $k$.
+At the same time, increasing $k$ also increases $\R_1$-risk, i.e. decreases the product of the (posterior) marginal probabilities of states along the path $v(x^T; k)$.
 Inequalities \eqref{eqn:increase} and \eqref{eqn:increase2} clearly show that as $k$ increases, $v(\cdot; k)$ monotonically moves from $v(\cdot; 1)$ (PMAP) towards the Viterbi decoder, i.e. $v(\cdot; \infty)$.
 However, the maximum block length is $k=T$.
-A natural way to complete this bridging of PMAP with MAP is by embedding the collection of risks $\R_k$ into the family $\R_\alpha$ via $\alpha=1/k\in [0,1]$.
-Thus, \eqref{k-blockrec2} extends to